siniradam/equal.place/README.md

 - Platform icon is displayed if exists.
 - Settings page added.
 (Not stored)
 - Relay status icons (testing)
+- Total overhaul, I wrote a new version of the nostr-manager, and socket part moved to another file.
+- To register handler, now .on() used.

+## Next In Line
+- Signing requests.
+- Fetch contacts, get & get feed.
+- CRD: //Connect & Request & Destroy.
+- Relay Management Page.

 ## In progress
+- Bech32 (npup stuff)
+- Storing; relays, notes, rooms ...
 - User settings
-- Bech32
-- Storing; relays, notes, rooms ...

 ## Bugs
 - 🟩 Refreshes on navigation.
 - 🟩 Connect spam, get rid of `isInitiated`.

-## Next In Line
-- change setXXX function format to "ON" format.

 ## TODO
 - ✅ Store fetched users